ahrnbom/strudl/README.md

 1. Simplification of the Web UI, to make it easier to understand what has been done and what to do next
 2. It should be possible to re-code the videos into different lengths during the importing step.
 This could be important for some applications as objects are currently not tracked from one video file to another.
-3. It should be possible to train the detector on some annotations, and then use that detector to make semi-automatic annotations that can be inspected and modified by humans.
-This should speed up the annotation process.
-4. It should be possible to import annotated images from one dataset to another during training
+3. It should be possible to import annotated images from one dataset to another during training
-5. SSD code is currently based on [this port by Rykov8](https://github.com/rykov8/ssd_keras).
+4. SSD code is currently based on [this port by Rykov8](https://github.com/rykov8/ssd_keras).
 It might be a good idea to change to [this one instead, by Pierluigiferrari](https://github.com/pierluigiferrari/ssd_keras), which is more nicely documented and runs NMS on the GPU.
-6. Code should become more readable and better commented (this started as, and in many ways still is, experimental research code)
+5. Code should become more readable and better commented (this started as, and in many ways still is, experimental research code)
-7. Different tracking algorithms should be examined, possibly replacing the simplistic one currently used.
+6. Different tracking algorithms should be examined, possibly replacing the simplistic one currently used.
-8. More easter eggs, jokes and memes.
+7. More easter eggs, jokes and memes.